Guardians of the Galaxy (film): Pre-production

 In early April 2013, Zoe Saldaña entered into negotiations to star as Gamora in the film, and it was confirmed she had been cast later that month.
 Amanda Seyfried had been offered the role, but declined due to the excessive hours of make-up required for the role, and her uncertainty over the film's commercial viability.
+Lupita Nyong'o also auditioned for the role.
 Also in April, Michael Rooker joined the film's cast as Yondu Udonta, and it was announced that Ophelia Lovibond had been cast in a supporting role.
 By this point in time, Lee Pace was in final negotiations to play the villain of the film.
 In May, Marvel offered John C. Reilly the role of Rhomann Dey.
 At the same time, it was disclosed that filmmakers were looking at actors including Hugh Laurie, Alan Rickman, and Ken Watanabe, for another role, and that Christopher Markus and Stephen McFeely were providing finishing touches to the script.
 A few days later, Glenn Close was cast as the head of the Nova Corps in the film, followed shortly by the casting of Karen Gillan as the film's lead female villain.
 By June 2013, Benicio del Toro was cast in the film, as part of a multi-film deal with Marvel Studios.
 Later in the month, it was confirmed that Reilly had been cast as Rhomann Dey.

 Special effects makeup designer David White took head and body casts of actors, such as Bautista, to experiment with materials used to create the characters.
 White said, "James always pushed for practical and makeup effects.
 He wanted, like me, to see the real deal there on set."
 White was careful not to use "modern" creature designs to ensure they did not fall short in Gunn's uniquely envisioned world.
 White and his team created upwards of 1,000 prosthetic makeup applications and 2,000 molds of different-colored aliens.
 For the specific aesthetic look to the film, Gunn wanted to create "a colorful science-fiction world", and include elements of 1950s and '60s pulp movies, citing the Ravagers' spaceships, which he compared to muscle cars, as an example of the latter.
 Science fiction artist Chris Foss inspired and helped design the final look of some of the spacecrafts that appear in the film.
-The Mass Effect video game series, Flash Gordon, Farscape, and Star Wars were primary inspirations for Gunn on the film.
+The Mass Effect video game series, Flash Gordon, Farscape and Star Wars were primary inspirations for Gunn on the film.